neuralinterfaces/neurosys/README.md

 # Neurosys 🌀
-> OS-level Control for BCIs
+> Neurofeedback for the Rest of Us

 Neurosys is a desktop application that uses brain-computer interface (BCI) technology to provide system-level feedack on your computer.